-It may seem like it’s early to be thinking about summer camp 2020, but smart NYC parents know, now is the time!
-That’s especially the case for affordable or free summer camps, because (surprise!) registration dates are upon us and those camps fill up fast!
-(This is also the time to snag early-bird rates.)
+Summer camp is a bit of a moving target for 2021, as many programs are still figuring out offerings, due to Covid-19.
+But, this is the time to register for low-cost and free summer camps, and snag early-bird rates.
 We’ve rounded up some of the more affordable summer camps in NYC, including favorite camps in the Bronx, Brooklyn and Queens.
 Some camps are free, others offering a sliding scale, and still more have prices not as sky high as so many other camps around NYC.
-Read on to find the affordable NYC summer camp for your kid!
+Read on to find a camp for summer 2021 that won’t break the bank!

 Henry Street Settlement Camps